-After your course has ended, you should have additional time on your Student visa to remain in the UK.
+After your course has ended, you should have additional time (wrap up period) on your Student visa to remain in the UK.

 Primary page content

 During this period, you will be able to work in the UK full-time provided that you have completed your studies.

 How much extra time you have will depend on the total length of your course:

 - Less than 6 months = 7 days